Manon3005/TOAST_SMART/README.md

-In order to at the REACT frontend :
+In order to launch the REACT frontend :
 ```bash
 $ cd frontend
 $ npm install